davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 {{?I-D.ietf-tls-cert-abridge}} proposes to predistribute known intermediate certificates to relying parties, as a compression scheme.
 A multi-certificate deployment model provides another way to achieve this effect.
 To relying parties, a predistributed intermediate certificate is functionally equivalent to a root certificate.
 PKIs use intermediate certificates because changing root certificates requires updating relying parties, but predistributed intermediates already presume updated relying parties.

 A CA operator could provide subscribers with two certification paths: a longer path ending at a long-lived trust anchor and shorter path the other ending at a short-lived, revocable root.
 Relying parties would be configured to trust both the long-lived root and the most recent short-lived root.
-The negotiation mechanism in {{tls-certificate-negotiation}} would then send the shorter path to up-to-date relying parties, and the longer path to older relying parties.
+The negotiation mechanism in {{certificate-selection}} would then send the shorter path to up-to-date relying parties, and the longer path to older relying parties.

 This achieves the same effect with a more general-purpose multi-certificate mechanism.
 It is also more flexible, as the two paths need not be related.
 For example, root CA public keys are not distributed in each TLS connection, so a post-quantum signature algorithm that optimizes for signature size may be preferable.
 In this model, both the long-lived and short-lived roots may use such an algorithm.
 In a compression-based model, the same intermediate must optimize both its compressed and uncompressed size, so such an algorithm may not be suitable.